 There are many valid reasons to get massage that have nothing to do with a specific health issue – massage is great for overall stress relief and relaxation, for example, or to improve running performance with a sports massage.
 However, while massage can certainly improve your overall physical and mental health by boosting immunity, improving mood, and helping you get better sleep, these reasons are not good enough for the IRS to grant you a deduction.

 When can you deduct massages from your taxes?

 You may be able to deduct massages from your taxes if you are receiving the massage for a medical reason, with an official diagnosis.

-According to the American Massage Therapy Association, doctors are recommending massage at increasing rates.
+Doctors are recommending massage at increasing rates.
 In 2016, 17% of all Americans discussed massage with a medical provider, and 63% of those doctors either referred the patient to a massage therapist, or recommended that they seek a medical massage.
 If a doctor, or other licensed medical practitioner, like a chiropractor, prescribes massage for a physical issue, you may be able to deduct this medical massage on your taxes.

 What are some common reasons that doctors prescribe massages?